Drosophila melanogaster: Courtship

+Learning and memory

 The first learning and memory mutants (dunce, rutabaga, etc.) were isolated by William "Chip" Quinn while in Benzer's lab, and were eventually shown to encode components of an intracellular signaling pathway involving cyclic AMP, protein kinase A, and a transcription factor known as CREB.
 These molecules were shown to be also involved in synaptic plasticity in Aplysia and mammals.